dotnet/docs/docs/standard/events/observer-design-pattern.md

 # Observer design pattern

 The observer design pattern enables a subscriber to register with and receive notifications from a provider.
-It is suitable for any scenario that requires push-based notification.
+It's suitable for any scenario that requires push-based notification.
 The pattern defines a *provider* (also known as a *subject* or an *observable*) and zero, one, or more *observers*.
 Observers register with the provider, and whenever a predefined condition, event, or state change occurs, the provider automatically notifies all observers by calling one of their methods.
 In this method call, the provider can also provide current state information to observers.
 In .NET, the observer design pattern is applied by implementing the generic <xref:System.IObservable%601?displayProperty=nameWithType> and <xref:System.IObserver%601?displayProperty=nameWithType> interfaces.
 The generic type parameter represents the type that provides notification information.

 ## When to apply the pattern

 The observer design pattern is suitable for distributed push-based notifications, because it supports a clean separation between two different components or application layers, such as a data source (business logic) layer and a user interface (display) layer.
 The pattern can be implemented whenever a provider uses callbacks to supply its clients with current information.

-Implementing the pattern requires that you provide the following:
+Implementing the pattern requires that you provide the following details:

 - A provider or subject, which is the object that sends notifications to observers.
 A provider is a class or structure that implements the <xref:System.IObservable%601> interface.
 The provider must implement a single method, <xref:System.IObservable%601.Subscribe%2A?displayProperty=nameWithType>, which is called by observers that wish to receive notifications from the provider.